 Each wire rope is made with a wire rope core surrounded by additional strands.
 This adds strength to the sling, while still allowing for some flexibility for secure holds.
 However, care is needed as these strands can easily kink or snap if the sling is not used or stored correctly.

 3. Chain Overhead Control Slings

-By far the most heavy-duty types of industrial slings are made from industrial chains.
+By far the most heavy-duty types of slings are made from industrial chains.
 This type of overhead control sling has the highest weight load limit by far, but the sling itself is also quite heavy.
 This weight needs to be accounted for when determining the lifting load limit.

 Need Help Finding Equipment for an Overhead Lifting Setup?

-If you have further questions regarding industrial slings and other pieces for rigging, please don’t hesitate to reach out to our team.
+If you have further questions regarding overhead lift slings and other pieces for rigging, please don’t hesitate to reach out to our team.
 You can send us a message online with all of your questions and someone from Elite Sales will get in touch to help you find the exact hardware you need.